 QUT Health Clinics 44 Musk Avenue Kelvin Grove Qld 4059

-We offer four short courses.
+We offer five short courses.
 We reserve the right to cancel courses where there are low registrations.

 This program is exempt from GST.

 QUT staff receive a 10% discount on Mediation (course 1) and Family dispute resolution (course 3).

 Solicitors may be eligible for up to 5 continuing professional development (CPD) points per course.
 Barristers may be eligible for 1 CPD point per hour of attendance.

 If you're registered to take a course as CPD , you must attend all classes.
 The accreditation requirements will only be satisfied by 100% class attendance.